 - Thorough knowledge and comprehension of one of the specialisations or subspecialisations as well as of the historiography of the specialisation, focusing particularly on the following:

-- Students acquire a thorough knowledge of the history of states and nations in Europe.
+- Acquires a thorough knowledge of the history of states and nations in Europe.

-- Students become acquainted with recent historiographical debates on state-building, nationalism and national identity construction
+- Becomes acquainted with recent historiographical debates on state-building, nationalism and national identity construction.

 Mode of instruction